Haïdra

 Haïdra (حيدرة) is a municipality in western Tunisia, containing the ruins of Ammaedara, one of the oldest Roman cities in Africa.
 It was a diocese and is now a Roman Catholic titular see.

 History

 Ammaedara was on the border between the valleys and the Berber tribes and was part of the Roman province of Byzacena.

 The Third Augustan Legion (Legio III Augusta) was installed in Ammaedara in 30 BC where they built their first fortress.
 From here the legion was partly responsible for the urbanisation of the North African provinces, building roads and other infrastructure.
 Its ruins include mausoleums, Byzantine fortresses, underground baths and a church.

+Archaeological excavations at the site have also uncovered several mosaic pavements, including the Mosaic of the islands and cities of the Mediterranean, a Late Roman work now held in the Bardo National Museum in Tunis.

 Ecclesiastical history

 Excavation of what has been called the Church of Melleus in the centre of Ammaedara has brought to light the tombs of some bishops of the see.
 In addition, documentary records survive of Eugenius, a bishop of Ammaedara, who participated in the Council of Carthage (255), which discussed the question of the lapsi, and of Speratus and Crescentianus, representing respectively the Catholics and the Donatists of the city, who took part in the Council of Carthage (411) of 411.
 Later Catholic bishops were Hyacinthus and Melleus, both of the second half of the 6th century.

 Given the Roman province, it must have been a suffragan of the Metropolitan archbishop of its capital Hadrumetum (modern Sousse, also in Tunisia).